-If you are not happy with your current credit score, myFico has a number of tips that can be used to improve your credit score.
+If you are not happy with your current credit score, myFico has several tips that can be used to improve your credit score.

 Credit Scores are Not the Only Factor

-We have also seen a number of borrowers with excellent credit scores rejected on their student loan refinance applications.
-This is because debt-to-income ratio is an incredibly important factor in the approval process.
-If minimum payments on credit card, student loan, mortgage, and auto debt consumes most of your paycheck, this may be the factor causing the rejection.
+We have also seen some borrowers with excellent credit scores rejected on their student loan refinance applications.
+This is because the debt-to-income ratio is an incredibly important factor in the approval process.
+If minimum payments on credit cards, student loans, mortgage, and auto debt consume most of your paycheck, this may be the factor causing the rejection.

-Borrowers who are right around the minimum accepted credit scores are far more likely to be approved if they have excellent debt-to-income ratios.
-A raise at work could be the difference between and approval and a denial.
+Borrowers who are right around the minimum acceptable credit scores are far more likely to be approved if they have excellent debt-to-income ratios.
+A raise at work could be the difference between an approval and a denial.

-We should also point out that a rejection do to low credit score may not be the worst thing.
-Federal student loans come with many great borrower protections such as income-driven repayment plans and student loan forgiveness.
+We should also point out that rejection due to low credit score may not be the worst thing.
+Federal student loans come with many significant borrower protections such as income-driven repayment plans and student loan forgiveness.
 Refinancing with a private company means these perks go away.
 For those struggling with their federal debt, keeping the loans with the federal government is often the best option.